bmwadforth/drift/README.md

 # WARNING!
 Do not use this library in production/enterprise systems that are designed to be stable.
 This library is not tested and stable yet.

+# Installation

+## Build from source
+* Clone the repository
+* Navigate to cloned repository folder
+* go build main.go

+The binary will now be available in the working directory

+## Binaries

+`Not implemented yet`

 # Commands

 ### Init